Senzing/code-snippets-v4/README.md

 ## Senzing APIs Bare Metal Usage

-You may already have installed the Senzing APIs and created a Senzing project by following the [Quickstart Guide].
-If not, and you would like to install the Senzing APIs directly on a machine, follow the steps in the [Quickstart Guide].
-Be sure to review the API [Quickstart Roadmap], especially the [System Requirements].
+You may already have installed the Senzing and created a Senzing project by following the [Quickstart Guide].
+If not, and you would like to install Senzing directly on a machine, follow the steps in the [Quickstart Guide].
+Be sure to review the [Quickstart Roadmap], especially the [System Requirements].

 ### Configuration